 Documenting Dog Bite Injuries

-If you have been bitten by someone else’s dog, it is critical to fully document your injuries in order to recover full compensation.
+If you have been bitten by someone else’s dog, or even injured trying to escape being attacked by a dog, it is critical to fully document your injuries in order to recover full compensation.
 Here’s what you can do:

 - Video Documentation